pebblecode/pebblecode.github.io/_posts/2016-05-23-conquering-pagespeed-with-jekyll.md

 ## Optimising Images
 Jekyll has no clever way of optimising images and unfortunately can't set expiry headers on images with Github Pages, so this is something we have to keep in check manually.
 There are several tools on the market for image optimisation ranging from [ImageMagick](http://www.imagemagick.org/script/index.php) for the command line to a more GUI approach of [ImageOptim](https://imageoptim.com/).
 We started with Photoshop to ensure the image dimensions are set to the minimum and export sizes are reduced fully.
 Photoshop does a lot of the heavy duty work before we can do a final batch optimisation with ImageOptim or similar.

-Another technique to optimise images is to sprites.
+Sprites are another technique in optimising image requests.
 We use Sketch for all of our user interface needs here at pebble {code} and there is a simple plugin called [Sketch CSS Sprite Mixin](https://github.com/littlebusters/Sketch-CSS-Sprite-Mixin) that outputs the SCSS required for sprites.
 The SCSS includes a nifty mixin and a variable for each icon.
 We do some tweaks to the mixin so it accepts an svg file instead of png.
 The benefit of svg is it’s vector format allows for scaling to retina and beyond with ease.
 Armed with our sprite, we now have a reduction in requests and a single small file for all of our icons.

 ## Time for Testing